ognjenstrbanovic/ETL-Linux-Distributions/README.md

 ## Load
 We had two options here: to load into a PostgreSQL database, or a MongoDB database.
 We chose the latter.__
 First, we made a connection to the local host and the database, which was *etlProject*.
 We dropped a collection (if it existed in the database), as this is standard practice, and then inserted the collection *json_loads*.
 We printed the count of the rows to make sure that it was the same as in the pandas DataFrame.
 Once again, to verify, we printed 10 objects; the output was what we had expected it to be.
+As an aside, you may find my Jupyter notebook by clicking on the following link: https://github.com/ognjenstrbanovic/etlproject/blob/master/Ognjen%20Strbanovic/Import%20Linux%20Distro%20CSV%20to%20MongoDB.ipynb.
-Finally, we were finished, and had congratulated each other on some great teamwork!
+Finally, we were finished, and had congratulated each other on some great teamwork!!

 # Guidelines (Met)